Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

-Even for a blog, a sitemap must be split down in 3-4 sitemaps.
-Like :
+Even for a blog, a sitemap can be split down into 3 to 4 sitemaps.

-Creating specific sitemaps with categorization help you to understand which part of sitemap actually got indexed and which did not.
+Creating specific sitemaps with categorization help you to understand which part of sitemap are actually indexed and which are not.

 For example: If you submit a sitemap with 500 pages, Webmaster console will tell the number of pages that were indexed.
 But it will not list down the pages which were indexed and which were not indexed.

 So it is a better practice to split these 500 pages into categories and then submit sitemaps.
 Doing this will enable you to note which category sitemap have what numbers of non-indexed pages.